typo3-themes/themes/Documentation/Index.rst

 As all the themes are packaged as TYPO3 extensions updates can be easily deployed.

-Technical Background of Skinselector in EXT:Themes
+Technical Background of Themeselector in EXT:Themes
 --------------------------------------------------

 Technically this is solved with some hooks, extbase repositories and one XClass to include the modified TSConfig.

-Make your own skin
+Make your own theme
 ------------------

-To make your own skin you have to choose a templating engine.
+To make your own theme you have to choose a templating engine.
+Additionally you may use ext:themes_builder.

 Compatibility